S55-5377 TPS: Policymaking, Advocacy, and Analysis in the U.S. Legislative System (Washington, DC) (3 credits)

-Social science professions, historically and currently, seeks to promote social justice through the equitable provision of benefits and services to assist all individuals, families, and communities to develop and function to their fullest potential.
-Advanced policy analysis skills and the ability to advocate for policy change at the federal, state, and local level, has been an important professional activity and remains now as part of “policy practice.”
-In addition, all professions and occupations must work to advance their own interests in order to fulfill their social aims and ensure economic survival.
-Since many social and public health services are often funded through federal and other health and social welfare programs, it is critical for those working as social science professionals to understand the legislative process and how policies shape our world and impact people and communities in tangible and more subtle ways alike.
-This course will re-enforce and strengthen student’s policy analysis skills while introducing students to specific social welfare and health policy issues with significance to social work, public health, and social policy and the people and communities typically served by these professions.
+Social science professions seek to promote social justice through the equitable provision of benefits and services to all individuals, families, and communities to develop and function to their fullest potential.
+Advanced policy analysis skills and the ability to advocate for policy change at the federal, state, and local level has been an important professional activity and remains now as part of “policy practice.”
+Since many social and public health services are often funded through federal and other health and social welfare programs, it is critical for those working as social science professionals to understand the legislative process and how policies shape our world and impact people and communities.
+This course will introduce a transdisciplinary perspective to specific social welfare and health policy issues with significance to social work, public health, and social policy and the people and communities typically served by these professions.

-The course will be developed over three phases, with the first phase occurring in the classroom here in St. Louis.
-The course begins with an understanding of policy analysis methods and practice, using a book authored by Eugene Bardach and Eric Patashnik titled, A Practical Guide for Policy Analysis: The Eightfold Path to More Effective Problem Solving (2016, fifth edition).
-The second phase will be located in Washington DC, and will use the opportunities provided by the nation’s capital to explore policy practice in government, think tanks, and advocacy groups.
-Students will learn from policy and advocacy experts, as well as from social science leaders in Congress on topics including: veterans, behavioral health and health care reform, early childhood development and education, criminal justice reform, etc. Students will also learn about the basics of government and the legislative process, research-based advocacy using a non-oppressive community organizing focused lens, and how social scientists affect social policy around the world.
-The third phase will return back to St. Louis for debriefing of the visit as well as processing of the student policy leadership projects.
+The course will be developed over three phases, with the first phase occurring in the classroom in St. Louis.
+The second phase will be located in Washington DC over spring break, and will use the opportunities provided by the nation’s capital to explore transdisciplinary policy practice in government, think tanks, and advocacy groups.
+Students will learn from policy and advocacy experts, as well as from social science leaders in Congress.
+Students will also learn about the basics of government and the legislative process, research-based advocacy, and how social scientists affect social policy around the world.
+For the third phase, will return back to St. Louis for debriefing of the visit as well as processing of the student policy leadership projects.

 This course is open to all Brown students.
-However, priority will be given to 1) Policy specialization (MSW), Health Policy Analysis specialization (MPH), MSP students, 2) second year students; Students must apply via this website and the deadline is October 5, 2019.
+However, priority will be given to 1) policy students, 2) second year students; Students must apply via this website and the deadline is rolling, but by October 18, 2019.
 If chosen, you will be required to enroll in the course for the spring.
-In addition, students should pre-register for this course through the pre-registration process and if selected will be added to the course.

 Questions?
 Please email Tammy Orahood, Director of Global Programs at firstname.lastname@example.org.